gathering/gondul/doc/api-2.0.rst

 - /api/collector/{dhcp,snmp,telemetry,ping,generic} - Some examples, where
   "generic" will allow us to accept any data, and just stick it in some general-purpose format or something.
 I have some more ideas about that.

-I also believe we should strive to implement something for time series, very dumbed down.
-E.g.: hardocded a set of time series queries we support.
-We should strive to support "what is the current rate of an interface".
-I'm
-thinking:

-- /api/rates/some-switch - rates for all interfaces on a switch

-- /api/rates/some-switch/port - rates for a specific interface

-This will also allow us to white-list by interface if we need password-less authentication....

 We could also consider implementing https://grafana.com/grafana/plugins/grafana-simple-json-datasource